fregu856/skalman/README.md

 ## Usage:

 - Power on the Raspbian RPI and wait for a few seconds for the wifi hotspot to start

 - Connect the laptop to the Raspbian RPI wifi

-- Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI)
+- Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI

+- SSH into the Raspbian RPI:
+- - [laptop] $ ssh pi@172.24.1.1

+- [Raspbian RPI] $ sh start_video_stream.sh

+- [laptop] $ roslaunch skalman laptop.launch

 - SSH into the Ubuntu RPI:
 - - [laptop] $ ssh pi@172.24.1.57

-- SSH into the Raspbian RPI:
-- - [laptop] $ ssh pi@172.24.1.1

-- [laptop] $ roscore

 - [Ubuntu RPI] $ roslaunch skalman ubuntu_rpi.launch

-- [Raspbian RPI] $ sh start_video_stream.sh

-- (Make sure that the laptop is connected to the Raspian RPI wifi)
-- (Make sure that the Raspbian RPI is streaming video)
-- [laptop] $ rosrun skalman webpage.py

 - Go to http://172.24.1.72:5000/ (manually steer using WASD on the laptop, or using the arrows on a smartphone)